Foto del docente

 Research

-3. Screening and study of the effect of small molecules on neuronal survival/death and on glial activation in collaboration with Prof. Maria Laura Bolognesi (FaBiT).
+4. Screening and study of the effect of small synthetic molecules on neuronal survival/death and glial activation: in collaboration with Prof. Maria Laura Bolognesi and Prof. Anna Minarini, FaBiT.

-3. Screening and study of the effect of small molecule synthetic on survival / death neuronal and glial activation: in collaboration with prof. Maria Laura Bolognesi, we are performing the screening and the study of the effect of synthesic small molecules on neuronal survival and/or death and on glial activation, with special reference to the microglial phenotypic shift (M2 vs. M1).
+4. Screening and study of the effect of small synthetic molecules on neuronal survival/death and glial activation: in collaboration with prof. Maria Laura Bolognesi and with Prof. Anna Minarini, FaBiT, we are carrying out the screening and the functional study of the effect of small synthetic molecules on neuronal survival and/or death and on glial activation, with particular reference to the phenotypic shift (M2 vs. M1) of microglia.

 Latest news